Dark-themed entertainment is wildly popular. Yet most never consider the source of this fascination.

 “People rarely view horror films alone…For many young people and adults, horror films are a topic of conversation, a source of shared experience, and a means of self-presentation.
 Not everyone will like the blood and gore, but many may continue to watch because of other goals, such as demonstrating their ability to tolerate it, or the desire to master the threatening images.”

 Stop and think.
 Why do so many willingly watch grotesque killings?
 Why are vampires and zombies so interesting?
-What motivates the desire to sit through 90-plus minutes of macabre images?
+What motivates the desire to sit through 90-plus minutes of grisly images?

 A connection runs through these plot lines—the occult.
-Collins English Dictionary defines “occult” as “characteristic of magical, mystical, or supernatural arts, phenomena, or influences,” “beyond ordinary human understanding,” and “secret or esoteric.”
+Collins English Dictionary defines it as “characteristic of magical, mystical, or supernatural arts, phenomena, or influences,” “beyond ordinary human understanding,” and “secret or esoteric.”

 The few stories that do not involve mysticism or the supernatural exhibit the darkest sides of human nature, such as the inner workings of a psychopathic killer’s mind.